Photo Credit: @kylefinndempsey

 Light, especially natural light, has a major effect on how we sleep because it impacts your secretion of melatonin.
 Melatonin helps to regulate your circadian rhythm.
 Natural light and fresh air promote wakefulness during the day.
 Too much darkness messes with our melatonin levels, confusing your body into feeling sleepy in the day and restless at night.
 The best way to combat mid-day tiredness is simply to go for a walk outside.
 Don't let a cloudy or overcast day stop you--even the smallest amount of natural light that may be peeking through the clouds has been proven to not only help wake you up but also lift your mood to help avoid Seasonal Affective Disorder.

 Ohhh, October and November: a perfect little two-month break in between patio season and holiday festivities.
-Our advice is to take advantage of this little two month hiatus (with the exception of Thanksgiving and Hallowe'en, of course) and do a little detox.
-Enjoy the harvest season by being good to your body of the harvest season and be good to your body with healthy food, minimal alcohol and great sleep hygiene.
+Our advice is to take advantage of this little two month hiatus (with the exception of Thanksgiving and Halloween, of course) and do a little detox.
+Enjoy the harvest season and be good to your body with healthy food, minimal alcohol and great sleep hygiene.
 Allow your body some recovery time to rest and recharge so you are better prepared for the chaos of the holidays.
-You will likely find that you have more energy, you get sick less and you feel more prepared both mentally and physically.
+You will likely find that you have more energy, you get sick less often and you feel more prepared both mentally and physically.

 5. Cuddle up.

 Cooler nights during this time of year mean you can leave the windows open just a little bit when you sleep.
 What a treat!
 The sweaty nights of summer have passed and the winters chill has not yet arrived.
 These short months are perfect for sleep.
-With the allergens, all gone, fresh, cool air blowing through the window at night is such a luxury.
+With the airborne allergens on their way out, fresh, cool air blowing through the window at night is such a luxury.
 With the help of your favourite cosy blanket, it keeps you nice and cool but never cold.
 Cuddling up in bed feels wonderful and helps to bring happy sleep.

 6. Take time to settle in.